Ogden Docent Opportunities

 Once the training has been completed, what kind of time commitment is expected of the docent?

 Docents are required to give a minimum of two tours a month or volunteer 4 hours at events as gallery docents.
 Docents should allow 2 hours per tour.
 Each tour lasts slightly more than one hour, however docents are asked to arrive at least 20 minutes prior to tour.
-Docents will also attend monthly meetings to discuss logistics, meet artists, participate in docent book club and learn about changing exhibits and special programs.
+Docents will also attend monthly meetings to discuss logistics, meet artists, and learn about changing exhibits and special programs.